bleargh45/Template-Plugin-StripComments/README.md

 # DESCRIPTION

-`Template::Plugin::StripComments` is a filter plugin for TT, which strips comment blocks from the filtered text.
+`Template::Plugin::StripComments` is a filter plugin for [Template::Toolkit](https://metacpan.org/pod/Template%3A%3AToolkit), which strips comment blocks from the filtered text.

 The following types of comment blocks are stripped: